covalent bonding

 Water- dot and cross diagram

-Oxygen is a group 6 element with an electron arrangement of 2,6 or 1s22s22p4.
-So it needs to gain 2 electrons to obtain a full outer electron shell and as before hydrogen only needs to gain one electron to fill its last shell.
+Oxygen is a group 6 element with an electron arrangement of 2,6 or an electronic configuration of 1s22s22p4.
+So if we apply the octet rule here the oxygen atom needs to gain 2 electrons to obtain a full outer electron shell and as before hydrogen only needs to gain one electron to fill its outer electron shell.
 To gain 2 electrons each oxygen atom will make 2 covalent bonds while each hydrogen atom only needs to gain 1 electron and so it will form only one covalent bond.
-Every atom in the water molecule ends up with a full last shell of electrons or a noble gas outer p6 electron arrangement.
-The oxygen atom also has 4 electrons in its last shell which are not used in bonding; these electrons will form the 2 lone pairs as shown.
+Every atom in the water molecule ends up with a full last shell of electrons or a noble gas outer np6 electron arrangement.
+The oxygen atom also has 4 electrons in its last shell which are not used in bonding; so these electrons will form the 2 lone pairs as shown in the image below and opposite:

 Dot and cross diagram for formation of a water molecule.